movestore/dynBrownianBridge/README.md

 `Maximum time lag in hours [ignoreTimeHrs]`: maximum time lag in hours to be included in the calculations, for segments with larger time lags no estimation will be calculated .
 Default is 24h.
 Also see `Null or error handling` below.

-`Diferenciation by color in map with all individuals [colorBy]`: The map displaying the UDs of all individuals can be colored by: `trackID`, `contour level` or  `trackID and contour level`.
-The defalt option is by trackID.
+`Diferenciation by color in map with all tracks [colorBy]`: The map displaying the UDs of all tracks can be colored by: `trackID`, `contour level` or  `trackID and contour level`.
+The default option is by trackID.

 `Save as Shapefile [saveAsSHP]`: the specified contours of the UDs can be saved as shapefiles.
 This option can also be unchecked.